hmolhem/git-course-playground/README.md

 This repository created for 'Introduction to Git and GitHub' course on coursera.

 This course includes 4 modules:
-Module 1: Introduction to version control
-Module 2: Using Git Locally
-Module 3: Working with Remotes
-Module 4: Collaboration

 ## Module 1: Introduction to version control